pnp/PnP-PowerShell/README.md

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-SharePointPnP.PowerShell | Erwin van Hunen and countless number of community contributors
+SharePointPnP.PowerShell | Erwin van Hunen and countless community contributors

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**